jiaolyulu/kineticSculpture/schedule.md

 For next Meeting: Share one piece of work / one artist that could show your field of interest related to this club.
 If you want to do a final project, think about the Final Project and share the idea next time.

-**3: Feb, 19, 2022, 1:00 pm - 2:30 pm, Automata and its Mechanism, Play with Mechanism using wires and cardboard**
+**3: Feb, 19, 2022, 1:00 pm - 3:30 pm, Automata and its Mechanism, Play with Mechanism using wires and cardboard**
 ![image of an automata which is a machine full of mechanical moving part to write and draw something.
 The machine is made into the shape of a little boy](images/clubSpiritAutomata1.gif) this extraordinary little doll is actually a self-operating machine that's believed by some to be one of the oldest examples of a computer.
 Known as “The Writer,”.

 [slide Automata](https://docs.google.com/presentation/d/11pqmIhH43Y5V3ufvG02QRKbX3dsfqv2rV_EwonJ81w8/edit?usp=sharing)

+What it means when I watch the feather gently weeps my guitar？Thinking kinetic sculpture like a painting...

+Alexander Calder's early practice... wire

 [MotionGenPro](http://motiongenpro.appspot.com/)  generate some linakge and lever mechanism using this online tool